Custimy-io/laravel-code-exercise/README.md

 You should not spend more than 4-5 hours on this assignment.
 If you cannot finish everything before this time limit, simply go ahead and submit what you have.

 Create a public GitHub repository and push your code, or zip up your project files and upload to WeTransfer.com.
 Send the link to your submission directly to l.popp@custimy.io.

+### Additional Notes
+If you have any questions regarding the assignment, submission or otherwise, please do not hesitate to reach out directly on email.
+Any questions or otherwise will not count towards your final assessment.